Romania Film Tax Incentives: A Producer's Guide to the OFIC 30% Cash Rebate

 Romania vs Other CEE Film Incentive Programs

-How the 35% Romanian Rebate Sits Alongside Hungary, Czechia, Bulgaria and Serbia
+How Romania's 30% Rebate Sits Alongside Hungary, Czechia, Bulgaria and Serbia

 Reading the CEE Comparison Honestly

 Headline rates only tell part of the story.
 The realised value of any production rebates depends on what counts as qualifying spend, how strict the cultural test is, how fast the certificate is issued, how bankable it is with lenders, and whether the area has the crew depth and infrastructure to actually deliver your project.
-Romania ranks at or near the top of the region on headline rate (35% with the 45% top-up tier), studio capacity (MediaPro Studios in Buftea is the largest in Southeast Europe), and cost base.
+Romania ranks among the region's most competitive on headline rate (a flat 30%, level with Hungary's headline), studio capacity (MediaPro Studios in Buftea is the largest in Southeast Europe), and cost base.
 Romanian crew rates stay below Czech and meaningfully below Hungarian rates for equivalent seniority.
 Hungary still has the deeper global crews bench for high-end series work.
 Czechia retains a long-running reputation for period production.
 The right answer is project-specific, not a leaderboard.

 Romanian Co-Production Structures